jamesmartin/dotfiles/README.md

 ## Colors

-[Solarized](http://ethanschoonover.com/solarized): Used for Vim and iTerm.
+[Solarized](http://ethanschoonover.com/solarized): Used for Vim and Terminal.app.
+There is a [Solarized Dark.terminal profile](extras/Solarized\
+Dark.terminal) that has been tweaked for Terminal.app on macOS.

 ## Font